rydmike/flex_color_scheme/README.md

  }
 ```

-With this example we include a side rail, it expands to a menu on web and desktop, when using a larger
+With this example we include a side rail, it expands to a menu on desktop/web when using a larger
-canvas, it even does it in phone landscape mode.
-This just for demo purposes.
+canvas, it even does this in phone landscape mode.
+This just a dummy for demo purposes.
 It is here to give a better
-idea and presentation of what a surface branded theme
+idea and presentation of what a surface branded theme looks like.
+The effect is best viewed and experienced
-looks like.
-It is of course best viewed and experienced on a tablet, or the web demo where the surface branding
+on a tablet, or the with a desktop browser via the live web demo, where the surface branded
 theming effect is more obvious.

 The HomePage's build method for this example starts by wrapping the entire page content in an `AnnotatedRegion`
 with a value that we get from the static helper `FlexColorScheme.themedSystemNavigationBar(context)`.
 This way
-we can get a system navigation bar on Android phones that still uses one, that also follows the active theme's
+we can get a system navigation bar, typically on older Android phones that still uses one, that also follows
-background color and theme mode.
+the active theme's background color and theme mode.

 ```dart
    return AnnotatedRegion<SystemUiOverlayStyle>(